DariuszDzi/AirQualityApp/readme.md

 2. Select Run 'Python tests in in test...'.

 ## Basic functionality
-1. Enter a city to look up measurement station > write either a full name of the city your looking for or first few letters.
+1. Enter a city to look up measurement station > type either a full name of the city your looking for or first few letters.
 Initiate by pressing Look Up button.
 2. Clear Data button > clears all data stored in the app database.
 3. Analyze Data > offers a simple data analysis based on the data stored in the app database.
 Includes visual data plotting via Plot Data button.